skwasjer/MockHttp/README.md

 mockHttp.Verify();
 ```

-When the expectation is not met a `MockException` is thrown when calling `Verify()` which provides details on which expectations were not met.
+When the expectation is not met a `HttpMockException` is thrown when calling `Verify()` which provides details on which expectations were not met.

 | Verify methods | Description |
 | -- | -- |